 “Too many companies take a reactionary approach to social media, pouring resources into the ‘next big thing’ that’s already happened.
 Instead, it’s better to develop a comprehensive digital media strategy that targets the right social platforms, customers, and disruptions and addresses the necessity of remaining flexible and responding to criticism.”

 Why is our focus on Intent, SEO, and Accessibility?

 Lastly, we understand that not all searchers can access websites with flashing images, video streaming, vast color palettes, and other enhancements we develop to make the site’s aesthetics more interesting.
 One in five users has some limitations preventing them from accessing most sites.
-It may be visual impairment or hearing loss that impacts the user’s experience.
+Visual impairment or hearing loss may impact the user’s experience.
 Rather than ignoring 20% of the population, we offer a set of tools to accommodate their needs (accessibility).
 It’s just good business!

 Continually Learning from Our Mistakes